About

 I earned my B.S. in Mechanical Engineering with a minor in Economics from the Colorado School of Mines in May 2017 and my M.S. in Mechanical Engineering from the Colorado School of Mines in May 2019.
 During my master’s I completed fuel cell research in the Colorado Fuel Cell Center.

-When I am not doing research, I also love baking, reading sci-fi/fantasy, running, writing, advocacy, and traveling!
+When I am not doing research, I am learning flying trapeze and love baking, reading sci-fi/fantasy, running, writing, advocacy, and traveling!

 Please feel free to get in touch with me at mdpisciotta@gmail.com